curl/everything-curl/protocols-curl.md

 ## SMTP

 The Simple Mail Transfer Protocol (SMTP) is a protocol for email transmission.
 See RFC 821.
 SMTP servers and clients use TCP port 25.
+Whilst connections to the server start out as cleartext, SSL/TLS communication may be supported by the client explicitly requesting to upgrade the connection using the `STARTTLS` command.
+See RFC 3207.

 ## SMTPS

-Secure SMTP is SMTP done over an SSL/TLS connection.
-Such connections usually start out as a "normal" SMTP connection that is then upgraded to SMTPS using the `STARTTLS` command.
+Secure SMTP, sometimes called SSMTP, is SMTP done over an SSL/TLS connection.
+Such connections implicity start out using SSL/TLS and as such servers and clients use TCP port 465 to communicate with each other.
+See RFC 8314.

 ## TELNET